ryoy531/Asm2sv/README.md

 - unite
 - plot

+## Tutorial
+Here, we would like to show the usages of command options based on tutorial dataset.
+Please obtain it via [Daizu-net](https://daizu-net.dna.affrc.go.jp/ap/top)

 The genome sequence data included in this tutorial originate from previously published data of other research groups.
 To use them as tutorial data, we have modified data to reduce file sizes.
 Please note that these files are different from the original ones.